aws-samples/aws-cdk-grafana/README.md

 # CDK Grafana
 ## Summary
-This project aims to deploy a resilient Grafana container on [AWS Fargate](https://aws.amazon.com/fargate/) using the [Grafana Docker Image](https://grafana.com/docs/grafana/latest/installation/docker/) on [DockerHub](https://hub.docker.com/r/grafana/grafana/) with no modifications/rebuilds of the container, and minimal post deploy configuration of Grafana.
+This project aims to deploy a resilient Grafana container on [AWS Fargate](https://aws.amazon.com/fargate/) using the [Grafana Docker Image](https://grafana.com/docs/grafana/latest/installation/docker/) on [DockerHub](https://hub.docker.com/r/grafana/grafana/) with no modifications/rebuilds of the container and minimal post deploy configuration of Grafana.

 * The [AWS CDK](https://aws.amazon.com/cdk/) is used for infrastructure-as-code and deployment.
 * Persistance is provided by [Amazon EFS and AWS Fargate support](https://aws.amazon.com/about-aws/whats-new/2020/04/amazon-ecs-aws-fargate-support-amazon-efs-filesystems-generally-available/).